caiostringari/pywavelearn/doc/pwl_stats_spectral_and_linear.md

 # Statistical analysis from the spetrum

-Most of the statistics available in Holthuijsen (2007) - Waves in Oceanic and Coastal Waters were implemented in the **stats** module.
+Most of the statistics from in Holthuijsen (2007) - Waves in Oceanic and Coastal Waters are implemented in the **stats** module.

 For example, from the PSD, we can calculate wave heights and periods.